 Overview

-John-Paul handles matters in the International Trade Commission and in a variety of U.S. district courts across the country, including the Eastern District of Texas, District of Delaware, Northern District of California, and Southern District of California.
-He also handles post-grant proceedings, including oral arguments, before the Patent Trial and Appeal Board.
+John-Paul has extensive patent litigation experience, including trial experience, in the International Trade Commission (ITC) and in district courts across the country — including California, Texas (EDTX), and Delaware — with favorable client outcomes spanning a vast range of technologies.
+He also handles post-grant proceedings, including oral arguments, before the Patent Trial and Appeal Board (PTAB).

-Further, he is well versed in numerous aspects of wireless technology, including physical and logical layers, network architectures, and communication protocols in general.
-He has extensive experience representing clients in litigation involving standard essential patents (SEPs), particularly in matters related to wireless standards such as 5G NR, LTE, CDMA, WCDMA, IEEE 802.11, and Bluetooth.
+Further, he is well versed in numerous aspects of wireless technology, including physical and logical layers, network architectures, mobile operating systems and applications, and communication protocols in general.
+He has extensive experience representing clients in litigation involving standard essential patents (SEPs) and FRAND, particularly in matters related to wireless standards such as 5G NR, LTE, CDMA, IEEE 802.11, and Bluetooth.
 John-Paul frequently draws upon this experience to develop system-based prior art theories in complex wireless technology disputes.
+He also provides advice on standard-setting organizations (SSOs), including 3GPP, ETSI, and IEEE-associated groups.

 Before joining Fish & Richardson, John-Paul was a senior engineer at Qualcomm (2003-2007), where he designed and developed wireless encrypted VoIP communication systems, mobile base station systems, and mobile phone firmware.
 He has hands-on experience with integrating wireless system components and working in the field and in the lab.
 He also was a network software developer for VxWorks at Wind River Systems (2000-2001).
 He earned a B.S. in physics and M.S. in computer science from University of California, San Diego.
 During his undergraduate training, he held various technical and software development positions for the University of California, San Diego (1998-2000), and the San Diego Supercomputer Center (1996-2000).
 During graduate school, John-Paul worked at the University of California, San Diego as a research/teaching assistant, where he wrote and a won a USENIX grant to research distributed denial of service defenses.